rahulhaque/sslwireless-sms-wrapper-python/README.md

-# SslWireless Sms Api Wrapper for Python
+# SSLWireless SMS Api Wrapper for Python
 A simple python wrapper for sslwireless sms api.

 ## Requirements